piercecave/skilledge/README.md

-# Skill Edge: Web Applicaiton for Helping Build your Skills
+# Skill Edge: Web Application for Helping Build your Skills

 Within this repo we have a collection of Node.js, SQL, and Java files that work in conjunction to build a web application for helping individuals track and